Chris Goode (American football)

-Chris Kimberly Goode (born September 17, 1963) is a former American football defensive back who played with the National Football League (NFL)'s Indianapolis Colts.
-Goode was drafted by the Colts in the 1987 NFL Draft out of Alabama.
+Chris Kimberly Goode (born September 17, 1963) is an American football coach and former player.
+He is the head football coach for Miles College, a position he has held since 2025.
+He is a former professional defensive back who played with the National Football League (NFL)'s Indianapolis Colts.
+Goode was drafted in the tenth round by the Colts in the 1987 NFL draft out of Alabama.

 He recorded 2 sacks and 7 interceptions in his NFL career.
 In 1990, he returned a fumble 54 yards for a touchdown against the Miami Dolphins.

 Chris is the oldest of three brothers that would all eventually play football at The University of Alabama.
 He is also the first Goode brother to lead Town Creek's Hazlewood High School to a state championship during his senior year in 1981.